mezo-org/musd/docs/rfc/rfc-1.md

 - Available collateral: 0.1405 BTC
 - Shortfall: 0 BTC

+See [Test Vector 12](#test-vector-12-redemption-with-collateral-shortfall-mitigation) for a more detailed example.

 **Implementation Details**
 - **Replacement source**: Governance-controlled treasury or accumulated fees
 - **Trigger threshold**: Any shortfall > 0 (or could set minimum threshold)